kyleshank/docs/plugin-settings.md

 }
 ```

-With all that in place, your plugin will now get its own icon on the Settings page, and a cog icon in its row on the Settings → Plugins page, which will link to `/admin/settings/kebabed-plugin-handle`.
-Craft will take care of the routing, CP template layouts, settings saving, etc. for you.
-Unless you don’t want it to…
+With all that in place, your plugin will now get its own icon on the Settings page, and a cog icon in its row on the Settings → Plugins page, which will link to `/admin/settings/plugin-handle`.

+> {tip} That `plugin-handle` segment is your plugin handle, converted from `camelCase` to `kebab-case`.

 ### Advanced Settings Pages

-When the `/admin/settings/kebabed-plugin-handle` Control Panel URL is requested, your plugin is ultimately in charge of the response.
+When the `/admin/settings/plugin-handle` Control Panel URL is requested, your plugin is ultimately in charge of the response.
 Namely, your plugin’s `getSettingsResponse()` method.
 The default `getSettingsResponse()` implementation in `craft\base\Plugin` will call your plugin’s `settingsHtml()` method, and then tell the active controller to render Craft’s `settings/plugins/_settings` template (the layout template for plugin settings pages), passing it the HTML returned by `settingsHtml()`.

 If a plugin needs more control over its settings page(s), it can override its `getSettingsResponse()` method and do whatever it wants with the request.